-If it weren’t for the tents sitting scattered around the slopes of Big Handy’s Grounds, you wouldn’t think we were in the middle of a stargazing activity.
+If it weren’t for the tents sitting scattered around the slopes of Big Handy’s Grounds, you wouldn’t think we were in the middle of stargazing.
 The telltale signs are missing: no telescopes, no campers, no lecturers standing in the middle of the clearing—only blankets of thick, heavy clouds lingering above the surrounding mountains.
-The intermittent rains have left the campgrounds dark and empty, save for a few flickers of red light coming from our flashlights, and a single man standing outside.
+The intermittent rains have left the campgrounds dark and empty, save for a few flickers of red coming from our flashlights, and a single man standing outside.

 Edmund Rosales stares pensively at the horizon, observing the slow movement of the clouds.
 He notes their point of origin and the direction they were heading—east, westward—surmising that once the clouds stop appearing from the east, the skies would eventually clear.
 A professor and former president of the Philippine Astronomical Society, Edmund is one of our lecturers, teaching us the names of basic stars and constellations.
 That is, until the rain cuts our lecture short, leaving a few of us waiting outside.

 “Sir, do you think we’ll still be able to see any stars tonight?”
 One of the campers asks.